noseglasses/Leidokos-CMake/README.md

 sudo apt-get install cmake cmake-curses-gui
 ```

+# For the impacient: A brief example

+TODO: Show how to build the stock firmware

 # Usage
 To build with CMake and GNU make on a Linux platform, do the following.